 Upon hearing the news, historian David McCullough expressed his enthusiasm: "The full historic importance of the grand old, yellow clapboard house on Brattle Street, Cambridge, is conveyed at last by its new official name.
-It is a welcome change old, yellow clapboard house on Brattle Street, Cambridge, is conveyed at last by its new official name.
-It is a welcome change Through the Y consists some additions over the cen-
+It is a welcome change indeed, and entirely in the spirit of the worthy poet and the great general, and also, let's not forget, of Senator Ted Kennedy, who, with his abiding love of American history, did more than anyone to bring attention to and urgently needed government support for this prime national treasure."